phpseclib/phpseclib.com/docs/bcrypt.md

 ## Making Wikipedia match OpenSSH

 The following changes (notated using the [phpBB MOD Text Template](phpbb.md#actions)) are for [revision 08:07, 14 May 2024 of wikipedia's bcrypt article](https://en.wikipedia.org/w/index.php?title=Bcrypt&oldid=1223800920#Algorithm).
-They may or may not work on other revision.
+They may or may not work on other revisions.

 ```
 #